gaurav-95/WowLabz_mobility_prediction/README.md

 Approach:

-To use RNN to predict the path of the object/ to cluster the object first then predict.
+1. To use RNN to predict the path of the object.
+2. To cluster the paths defining hexagonal areas.
+Then find the probabilities of the path crossing that area.

+Conclusions:

+LSTM does better compared to bi-directional and gru in path regression

 Deadline: